adrelanos/aeternity-wiki/Understanding-Aeternity.md

 The first round available to purchase æternity was during æternity's public 'Friends, Family and Real Innovators' round which took place on 3rd April 2017, 13:05 GMT and lasted for 72 hours until 6th April 13:05 GMT.
 This round was open to the public, meaning anyone could participate.
 At this time, you were able to buy 1000 AE tokens for 1 ETH.
 Investors in the first 24 hours received an extra 10% for a total of 1100 AE tokens for 1 ETH.

 The second round will begin 29th May 2017.
 You can participate as well as follow any updates here: https://wallet.aeternity.com/

+---
+For more info, feel free to check out the [Wikipedia](https://en.wikipedia.org/wiki/AEternity) page on æternity.